Vyral/christal-johnson/_posts/2022-10-10-my-market-forecast-and-how-to-take-advantage.md

 **6\.
 Properties from move-down sellers.** People who are retiring or relocating are doing so now while the market is still this way, so take advantage of the homes they are giving up.&nbsp;

-If you think you may fit into any of the boxes of those six opportunities or be interested in any of them, reach out to us so you can take advantage of this\!
+If you think you fit into any of the boxes of those six opportunities or are interested in any of them, reach out to us so you can take advantage of this\!
 Call or email my team and I anytime, we look forward to hearing from you.&nbsp;